New bionic eye prototype shows promise

 “People lose their ability to work because of their vision,” says CERA Principal Investigator Associate Professor Penny Allen.

-The bionic eye prototype is permanent, portable and stable, improving on the useability, size and function of an earlier 2012 version.
+The bionic eye prototype is permanent, portable and stable, improving on the usability, size and function of an earlier 2012 version.
 Now being tested outside the laboratory, it is getting very close to clinical translation, says Associate Professor Allen.

 Before using the device at home, the four patients undertook several months of training in the lab to learn how to interpret the visual information provided by the bionic eye and to have the software fine-tuned.

 “Our hypothesis was that if the patients used the device more, and in particular at home, they would get more benefit from it,” says Associate Professor Allen.

 Each patient has their own wish list of what they would like to achieve, such as visiting the neighbours or the local shopping centre, or sorting washing, and they are making tangible progress.

 “These are essentially independence and navigational tasks,” says Associate Professor Allen, “and they are going well.”

 Importantly, the surgery to implant the device is an uncomplicated procedure, with an electrode array inserted into a small pocket between the wall of the eye and the retina.